Creating high-quality video content can be a challenge.

 If your competitor shares their sales pitch with a video, and yours is trapped in the text, you are at a demonstrable disadvantage.

 You are creating more work for your support team

 One of the great gifts that videos can provide is quick answers to complicated questions.
 Rather than rely on written FAQs, why not make a simple video that will provide the answer in an engaging format?

 If you aren’t using video, then your support team is probably larger and busier than it needs to be.
 Addressing questions, and showing off tutorials with online video can deliver great service without anyone needing to answer a phone call.

 Every company wants the free publicity and web traffic that comes along with social shares of their content.
 While getting shares is tough, it is significantly tougher if you never have videos that people are excited to share.

 One study on Facebook discovered that videos were 7x more likely to be shared than basic links, regardless of the subject matter.
 If you want to share your brand new videos on other social media, a social management tool is a simple and tested method ideal for people who manage several social media accounts and need more organization.

-If you are ready to using video and gain the competitive advantages that come with it, you can tap into these 19 effective ways to use video in your business.
+If you are ready to use video and gain the competitive advantages that come with it, you can tap into these 19 effective ways to use video in your business.